jberger28/modified-gateway/README.md

 After starting the gateway:
 Load `http://localhost:8080` in web browser, and follow instructions to set up domain name and register.

-## Prerequisites for Building (taken from original repository here: https://github.com/mozilla-iot/gateway)
+## Prerequisites for Building (from original repo: https://github.com/mozilla-iot/gateway)

 ### Update Package Cache (Linux only)